NETMF/Llvm.NET/src/Design.md

 determine what to do with it.
 A naive first approach (actually used in Llvm.NET early boot strapping) is to simply create a new instance of the wrapper type giving it the opaque pointer to work from.
 This will work for a while, until the code needs to compare two instances.
-Ordinarilly reference types are compared with reference equality.
+Ordinarily reference types are compared with reference equality.
 However, if two projected instances share the same opaque pointer then reference equality will fail.
-Furthermore for instances that may be enumeratoed multiple times (i.e. in a tree traversal or visitor pattern) multiple instances of wrappers for the same underlying instance would be created, thus wasting memory.
+Furthermore for instances that may be enumerated multiple times (i.e. in a tree traversal or visitor pattern) multiple instances of wrappers for the same underlying instance would be created, thus wasting memory.

 To solve these problems Llvm.NET uses an interning approach that maintains a mapping of the raw opaque pointers to a single instance.
 Thus whenever an interop API retrieves an opaque pointer it can look up the wrapper and provide that to the caller.
-Thus, reference equallity "Just works".
+Thus, reference equality "Just works".
 If there was no instance then the interning system will create one.
 In order to create one it must know the concrete most derived type for the opaque pointer to construct the wrapper type.
-Fortunately, LLVM uses a custom type tagging mechanism to optimize such cases internally (e.g. safe dynamic down casting by keepping a TypeKind value).
+Fortunately, LLVM uses a custom type tagging mechanism to optimize such cases internally (e.g. safe dynamic down casting by kipping a TypeKind value).
 The actual implementation in LLVM is not as simplistic as that but for the purposes of projection that's enough to get to the correct type.
 Llvm.NET uses this to manage the mapping and creation of types.

-To keep the interning factory from becomming over blown with type dependencies the actual construction of new types is performed by the base type and not the factory.
+To keep the interning factory from becoming over blown with type dependencies the actual construction of new types is performed by the base type and not the factory.
 Instead the intern factory for a type will call a delegate provided to create the item if needed.